Anilpandiya/WeatherApp/README.md

 # WeatherApp
-An application that will let you know about forecast information
+An application that will let you know about current forecast information